Contents

 How long does it take to tour the Tower of London?

 Touring the Tower generally takes around two to three hours, but you can spend more time there if you have a tour and visit every piece of the Tower.
-Plus, the Crown Jewels can have a long queue to get in.
-There is plenty to see and do inside, so allocate sufficient time to see everything.
+Additionally, the Crown Jewels can have a long queue to enter.
+There is plenty to see and do inside, so allocate sufficient time to take it all in.

 Are guided tours available?

-Yes, guided tours led by Yeoman Warders are available, providing detailed insights and captivating stories.
+Yes, guided tours led by Yeoman Warders are available and offer detailed insights and captivating stories.
 They start in the moat, last about 45 minutes and are fascinating and entertaining.
 You should make the time to take a tour to get the most out of your visit to the Tower.

 Can I get into the Tower of London with The London Pass?

 Yes, you can.
-The London Pass is a great way to see some of London’s best sights; thankfully, the Tower of London is on The London Pass.
+The London Pass is a great way to see some of London’s best sights; fortunately, the Tower of London is included.